 The purpose of alimony is to ensure that a spouse with lower earning potential and less access to resources retains the standard of living they had when married.
 The purpose of child support is similar in that it shields a child from the economic impact of a divorce.
 However, a spouse paying alimony can deduct those payments from their gross income whereas a parent paying child support cannot.

 For tax benefits, spouses who have not legally divorced by midnight on December 31 often elect to file jointly.
 The tricky part is, you will need to agree on how the refund will be divided.
 If you file as head of household, you stand to receive a larger federal refund than you would if you filed single.

 Divorce and taxes can cause great complications.
 For example, suppose December 31 comes and goes and you and your spouse have not legally divorced.
 Should you decide to file jointly, you will need to agree on how to divide your refund.
 If animosity exists between the two parties, coming to an agreement may seem impossible.
 A divorce lawyer can intervene and act as a mediator to ensure that both parties are satisfied with the outcome.

 At Saunders Law Group, we believe that no one should go through a divorce alone.
 We offer compassionate, expert service that leaves all parties walking away with the best possible outcome.
-If you are going through a divorce, schedule a free consultation by visiting us online or by calling (863) 533-6200 today.
+If you are going through a divorce, schedule a free consultation by visiting us online or by calling our office today.